RangerOro/EarthCube/README.md

 But also you could create organizations, like sport leagues, gambling clubs, or everything you want.
 Cool!

 Check out our [website](https://earthcube.minesite.org/) and join our [discord](https://discord.gg/bXcHRDgv32) for more info.
-If you want to collaborate with me, do not esitate to DM me on Discord!
-My username is 'rangeroro'